About this blog

 - Voyage 3 (Channel): 14 June 1701 to 16 October 1701

-The logbooks were first tweeted as part of this project between 2012-15, and are being repeated on Twitter from 20 October 2016.
-The relevant blog entry will appear as the Featured post on the Home page as it re-arises in the narrative.
-The transcription of Halley’s logbooks is my own.
+The logbooks were first tweeted as part of this project between 2012-15, and voyages 1 and 2 were repeated on Twitter between 2016-18.
+The transcription of the logbooks is my own.

 All dates are Old Style (OS), but using January 1 as the start of the year rather than March 25.
 Hence, 10 January 1698/99 is here shown as 10 January 1699 (which is 20 January 1699 New Style).